"So beautiful to watch": Dr Zipho grateful to 'Sunday S*xy Love' for her gift

 PAY ATTENTION: Briefly News launched a YouTube channel Briefly TV.
 Subscribe now!

-Dr Ziphozenkosi and her gospel sensation husband, Dumi Mkokstand, were Tumi Morake's recent guests on Sunday S*xy Love.
+Dr Ziphozenkosi and her gospel sensation husband, Dumi Mkokstad, were Tumi Morake's recent guests on Sunday S*xy Love.

 Dr Zipho gives the Sunday S*xy Love crew a shout out